HotCooking

 Sausage rolls

-• 1 pack of frankfurters or vegetarian hot dogs (usually 8 long sausages)
+• 1 pack of frankfurters or vegetarian hot dogs (usually 8-10 long sausages, around 350g)

 Mustard dipping sauce